freeman42x/coc-enhancer/README.md

 * solution view -> add wordwrap
 * solution view -> set dynamic width layout
+* other Clash of Code streamer - go live notifications for the ones you follow on CoC or twitch
+* other Clash of Code streamer - list everyone streaming CoC
 * points average per game should use the law of large numbers for highlighting the best in class
 * force update keyboard shortcut
 * tooltips that explain columns, points, etc.